The Ultimate Guide to Humpback Whales and all the FAQs you need to know!What do Humpback Whales Feed on and how do they Feed?

-Humpback whales eat krill and small invertebrates called zooplankton.
-They feed via lunge feeding, thrusting forward and opening their mouths wide.
-Their throat grooves open and close like an accordion.
-This lets them gulp water that has tiny prey inside.
-They then push the water back through their baleen plates, which trap the krill and zooplankton.
-Once the water is expelled, they swallow their captured food.
+Humpback whales eat krill and small invertebrates known as zooplankton.
+They feed using a method called lunge feeding—thrusting forward and opening their mouths wide.
+Their expandable throat grooves stretch like an accordion, allowing them to engulf vast amounts of water filled with prey.
+They then push the water out through their baleen plates, which trap the krill and zooplankton.
+After filtering the water, they swallow the captured food.

-Humpbacks also eat schooling fish like pollock, herring, mackerel, sardines, and anchovies.
-These fish are caught if they are too large to be expelled through the baleen plates.
-Some humpback populations use a technique called bubble netting, performed in teams.
-One whale calls loudly from below, scaring fish upward while releasing bubbles in a circle or spiral to trap the prey.
-Other whales use their white underbellies to direct the fish upwards.
-The whales then erupt from the bubble net, mouths open, to capture their food.
+Humpbacks also target schooling fish like pollock, herring, mackerel, sardines, and anchovies.
+When these fish are too large to pass through the baleen, humpbacks trap and consume them.
+Some populations use a coordinated technique called bubble netting.
+One whale calls from below, scaring the fish upward while releasing bubbles in a circle or spiral.
+Others flash their white underbellies to herd the fish.
+Finally, the group lunges upward with mouths open to scoop up the prey.

 When do Humpback Whales Feed and how often?